Welcome to the Walled

 The Gardens provide a superb facility for students at Bridgwater College Cannington Centre to gain essential hands-on experience working with a whole range of plant groups, and many of the plants on sale in the plant shop have been grown on-site at Cannington.
 View our video on YouTube.

 We are a dog friendly visitor attraction.
 For information on our sustainability and wildlife practices, click here.
+We also have free WiFi available in our Tea Room for visitors.

 To receive a copy of our seasonal e-newsletter, email us!